How Much Does Your Concrete Weigh?

 The weight of concrete is calculated based on the length, width and thickness of the slab.

-Remember: A cubic foot or yard of concrete weighs less once it’s broken up due to the empty spaces between the pieces.
+Remember: A cubic foot of solid concrete weighs more than a cubic foot of broken concrete, due to the spaces and cracks between broken pieces.

 Concrete Weight per Cubic Foot